 Toad in the hole is so much more impressive when it has risen to monstrous proportions and threatens to spill out of its container.
-To help the batter rise do not open the oven at any time while cooking no matter how tempting it is.
+To help the batter rise don't open the oven at any time while cooking no matter how tempting it is.

 I like to serve toad in the hole with a modest amount of roasted vegetables as it's a very filling dish.